ocpdude/postal-mailserver/README.md

     `oc create -f rabbitmq/deployment.yaml -f rabbitmq/service.yaml`

 4. While all of that is loading, now's a good time to configure and stage your postal.yml.
-   There are a couple of ways that I've done this, as a configmap and as a file on a nfs share - during my troubleshooting, I stuck with the nfs share so I could keep editing my postal.yml file eaiser.
-However, it'd be better stored as a configmap, so I do encourage you doing that once your system is up and running.
+   There are a couple of ways that I've done this, as a configmap and as a file on a nfs share.
+During my troubleshooting, I stuck with the nfs share so I could keep editing my postal.yml file easier.
+However, it'd be better stored as a configmap, so I do encourage you doing that once your system is up and running the way you like.

      - A copy of the generic file can be found at postal/postal.yml
      - You'll need to edit this with your settings, for me, I just had to focus on the connections to MariaDB/RabbitMQ and ensure my MX record was set.
-When postal ran, the DNS Record test failed.
-This is likely becuase it's running withing OpenShift, but routing mail was successful.
+When postal ran, the DNS Record test failed, but routing mail was successful.
+I was able to verify everyting using 'dig'.
      - For DNS I have 1 MX record for domain redcloud.land pointing to mail.redcloud.land (internal / private network)
      - In order to access SMTP, I added a record in my haproxy to forward port 25 to nodePort 32025 (you'll see this in the postal/deployment.yaml)
         ```